mbarbin/cmdlang/doc/docs/tutorials/getting-started/README.md

 ## Installation

-`commandlang` is currently under development and is not yet published to opam.
+`cmdlang` is currently under development and is not yet published to opam.
 Instead, it is available through a custom [opam repository](https://github.com/mbarbin/opam-repository.git), which must be added to your opam switch.

 For example, if you are using a local opam switch, follow these steps: